 In order for these treatments to work properly, they need to be done on a consistent basis for long-lasting results.
 If not, the product you bought won’t be as effective and you will need to visit your doctor the next time that issue arises.

-When Should You Visit Your Doctor?
+When Should You Visit The Foot Institute?

 If your calluses are causing significant pain, or if the condition worsens over time, you may want to visit your podiatrist to receive specialized treatments.
 The doctor will try to gauge the situation by asking questions about your lifestyle and if you have had calluses arise before.
 Once the doctor narrows down a list of treatment plans, they will discuss which treatment is most appropriate.